 If an upscale vacation is more your style, check out the best luxury resorts on Maui or the best luxury resorts on Oahu.

-The average hotel in Hawaii costs just under $400 per night.
+The average hotel in Hawaii now costs over $500 per night across all major islands.
 Yes, that’s more expensive than most parts of the mainland.
-Prices have soared in all aspects of travel in the past few years, and Hawaii travel has definitely been affected.
-It’s now difficult to find a nice hotel for less than $500/night.
+Prices have soared across all aspects of travel in recent years, and Hawaii travel has definitely been affected.
+It’s now difficult to find a nice hotel for less than $750/night.

 That is the price of paradise.
 Everything from real estate to labor costs more in Hawaii, so it would make sense that the hotels and resorts reflect those prices.